waterstopper/waterstopper.github.io/content/regina/scopes.md

 class A {}

 fun change(argArr, argInstance) {
-    arg.add(2) // assuming arg is an array Colors.BLACK = "111111" // Colors.BLACK is changed
+    arg.add(2) // assuming arg is a list
+    Colors.BLACK = "111111" // Colors.BLACK is changed
     argInstance.property = 3 // property will change outside of function scope
 }